Curious how BIMI can protect your email? I’ll explain what BIMI is, how it works, and how you can use it to protect your brand’s email communications.

 Gmail, Yahoo, AOL, Netscape, Fastmail and other major email providers have seen enough promise in BIMI to launch pilots in support of it, and we expect rollouts to reach an expanded scale throughout 2021.

 BIMI essentially rewards organizations for having proper email security by increasing their brand visibility.
-It’s a win for email security, brand protection, and consumer trust.
+It’s a win for email security, DMARC protection, and consumer trust.

 By using BIMI, email marketers can expect to see fewer bounces from spam filters, higher open rates, and potentially higher response rates.
 Of course, the main purpose of BIMI is to offer an extra buffer against spoofing and phishing attacks that work to impersonate businesses.